 My advice to parents is to become highly educated about the disorder so that you can find ways to help your child and create success at both home and school.
 The most common ways to treat an anxiety disorder include cognitive-behavioral techniques and traditional psychotherapy, family therapy, and medication management, which is less common but is also an approved treatment.
 There are many opinions about taking medication and using the non-medication approach.
 It is necessary to be very clear on these options and weigh them with a professional.
 Only you can decide what is best for your child and your family.

 Behavior therapies tend to be among the most proven and effective non-medication treatments for anxiety disorders.
 They concentrate on creating awareness and changing the child’s anxious behaviors rather than focusing on the child’s internal conflicts (like bellyaches and headaches).
 When a child learns how to identify anxious feelings and thoughts, recognize how their body responds to anxiety (sometimes physical pain), and devise a plan to regulate the symptoms as they appear, they gain coping strategies that allow them to be confident in overcoming the symptoms of anxiety.
 This method is what worked best for my son.
 And we can communicate this to our support systems, such as family, babysitters, coaches, and teachers.

 Hope for the Future

-Although having my seven-year-old child diagnosed with an anxiety disorder was unexpected, I can look back and realize that the signs were there.
+Although having my 7-year-old child diagnosed with an anxiety disorder was unexpected, I can look back and realize the signs were there.
 But I had no idea that his little body was struggling to process his emotions and fears.
 Today, my son is almost 11 years old and is well aware of the issues in dealing with anxiety.
 He can often rely on the coping strategies that he has learned to help him through difficult situations.
 He knows how to recognize his symptoms and ask for help when he needs it.